NOTE 14 - STOCKHOLDERS' EQUITY (DEFICIT)

 The Company issued 350,000 shares of common stock on November 24, 2017 for legal fees in the amount of $175,000.

-In August 2016, the Companys Board of Directors approved a new class of Preferred Stock, Series A. For shareholders who invested in previous private placements, the Company was offering on a case by case basis, the ability to convert the existing amount invested into an equivalent amount in the Series A on the condition that they invest an equivalent additional amount in the Series A. In December of 2017, the Company redeemed all of the Series A and continues to hold 3,280 shares purchased for $148,000 as a part of the original transaction.
-In December 2018, the Company entered into an agreement with two shareholders to purchase shares from them at fair market value.
-The Company purchased 1,163 shares at $0.50 per shares and 1,950 shares at $0.45 per share.
-Accordingly, as of December 31, 2018, and 2017, the Company held 6,393 and 3,280 shares of Company stock at an aggregate value of $149,459, and $148,000 respectively.
+In August 2016, the Companys Board of Directors approved a new class of Preferred Stock, Series A (see Note 13).
+For shareholders who invested in previous private placements, the Company was offering on a case by case basis, the ability to convert the existing amount invested into an equivalent amount in the Series A on the condition that they invest an equivalent additional amount in the Series A. As of December 31, 2017, and 2016, four of the companys shareholders sold 114,793 of their common shares back to the Company in exchange for Series A preferred stock valued at $148,000.

 The entire disclosure for shareholders' equity comprised of portions attributable to the parent entity and noncontrolling interest, including other comprehensive income.
 Includes, but is not limited to, balances of common stock, preferred stock, additional paid-in capital, other capital and retained earnings, accumulated balance for each classification of other comprehensive income and amount of comprehensive income.